 I guess the bottom line for me is that the whole idea of being “busy” is the absolute last thing that I find enjoyable, enviable, admirable or even palatable.
 To me, “busy” is a 4-letter word, something to be avoided at all costs.
 Being focused and determined, putting in time and effort and dedication, this is not the same as being busy.
 When I hear someone say that they’re busy I equate that with allowing themselves to be pulled in every direction, not giving their full attention to any of them and ending the day feeling exhausted yet unfulfilled.
 What a horrible way to spend a life!
 This life is a gift from God and I can’t imagine a scenario where He would be pleased with our spending it being busy.

-So often, I have heard God prompting me to start a conversation with a stranger or reach out to an old friend or just take a moment during my day to be present.
+So often, I have heard that inner voice prompting me to start a conversation with a stranger or reach out to an old friend or just take a moment during my day to be present.
 Yet if we’re so busy fluttering from thing to thing, we ignore these prompts in favor of staying within our busy, scheduled lives.
 How ridiculous are we?
 Instead of worrying about being 10 minutes late to something completely unimportant, what if we listened to that internal voice urging us to be present and available to the people placed in our paths?
 What can we do today to pare down that list of responsibilities and obligations so that we can be open to opportunities that aren’t yet aware of?

 Again, we all have bills to pay and lives to live, I’m not suggesting we all fly off the deep end and go nomadic like Ron and I are soon (hopefully!).
-But if we tried just a little bit to stop allowing ourselves to be consumed with “busy” and choose instead to stop and breathe and relax and embrace the life that God is laying out in front of us, I just know we’d all be a little bit lighter and a whole lot more fulfilled at the end of our day.
-Who knows what each day could bring if we weren’t so determined to fill every moment with our own to-do list and instead embraced what He has planned for us!
+But if we tried just a little bit to stop allowing ourselves to be consumed with “busy” and choose instead to stop and breathe and relax and embrace the life that is laid out in front of us, I just know we’d all be a little bit lighter and a whole lot more fulfilled at the end of our day.
+Who knows what each day could bring if we weren’t so determined to fill every moment with our own to-do list and instead embraced what the world has planned for us!

 Copyright 2019, all rights reserved.
 All images taken by me unless otherwise stated.